The Traitors (Indian TV series)

-The Traitors (also known as The Traitors India) is an Indian reality series streams on Prime Video, based on the Dutch series De Verraders.
-It premiered on 12 June 2025 and is hosted by Karan Johar.
+The Traitors (known as The Traitors India outside India) is an Indian reality competition series streaming on Prime Video, based on the Dutch series De Verraders.
+Hosted by filmmaker Karan Johar, the series premiered on 12 June 2025.

 Following the premise of De Verraders, the show features a group of contestants participating in a game similar to Mafia or Werewolf, where an informed minority (known as the "Traitors") must eliminate an uninformed majority (known as the "Innocents") to win.
 Meanwhile, the "Innocents" are tasked to discover the "Traitors" and vote them out of the game in order to win.
 The series is filmed in and around Suryagarh Palace.

 Format

-A group of contestants arrive at the palace in the Suryagarh, Jaisalmer, Rajasthan with hopes of winning a large cash prize of ₹1 crore that is built up through missions.
+A group of contestants arrive at the palace in Jaisalmer, Rajasthan with hopes of winning a large cash prize of ₹1 crore that is built up through missions.
 The players are referred to as the "Innocents", but among them are the "Traitors" — a group of contestants secretly selected by the host.
 If the Innocents eliminate all the Traitors, they will share the prize fund.
 However, if any Traitors manage to make it to the end, eliminating the Innocents, they win the entire prize money.

 The contestants participate in missions to build up their cash prize.
 In some missions, any contestant may also win a ‘shield’ that grants them immunity from the subsequent murder.

 On most nights, The Traitors meet in a secret tower to decide on an Innocent contestant to ‘murder,’ who is then immediately eliminated from the game.
 The remaining Innocents are unaware of who has been eliminated until the following morning, when that person fails to appear at the breakfast table in the castle.

 At the end of each day, the players gather at the ‘Circle of Shaq,’ where they discuss whom to vote out before individually casting their votes.
 Players vote privately, then reveal their choices one by one, often giving a brief rationale for their decision.
 The player who receives the most votes is banished from the game and reveals their affiliation.
 If during the game the number of ‘Traitors’ drops to two, they are given the choice to recruit an Innocent to join them instead of murdering.

-After the final Circle of Shaq, the remaining players (typically four) participate in the End Game.
+After the final Circle of Shaq, the remaining players participate in the End Game.
 The group are given an opportunity to end the game by unanimous vote.
 Any vote to continue will lead to another immediate banishment vote.
 When a unanimous decision is reached to end the game — or when there are only two players left — the remaining players reveal their affiliation.
 If all remaining players are Innocents, then the prize money is divided evenly among them.
 However, if any Traitors remain, they win the entire prize money.